-Mary-Ellen is a multi-faceted, results driven, and strategic leader and litigator with more than 19 years of experience in leading both legal and management operations.
-She has a strong history in identifying issues, advising clients, assisting clients in capitalizing on areas of opportunity, advising clients on litigation avoidance, leading internal training efforts, developing effective teams and efficient processes, dispute resolution, litigation management, and trying cases.
+Mary-Ellen is a multi-faceted, results driven, strategic leader and litigator with more than 19 years of experience in leading both legal and management operations.
+She has a strong history in identifying issues, guiding clients through litigation, assisting clients in capitalizing on areas of opportunity, advising clients on litigation avoidance, leading internal training efforts, developing effective teams and efficient processes, dispute resolution, litigation management, and trying cases.

-Her primary focus is complex insurance litigation, commercial litigation, business litigation, general civil litigation, and real estate litigation.
+Her primary focus is complex insurance litigation, commercial litigation, business litigation, and real estate litigation.
 She has extensive experience in representing insurers and insurance companies in complex litigation matters in the states of Texas, Louisiana, and Alabama and federal courts nationwide.
-She has a history of being an aggressive and professional litigator with proven success in attaining favorable settlement where possible.
+She has a history of being an aggressive and professional litigator with continued success in attaining favorable settlement where possible.
 If no settlement possible, she has a proven track record of obtaining favorable results via motion practice and trial.

 From 2017-2020, Mary-Ellen served as in-house counsel for a Texas political subdivision where she managed internal litigation and outside counsel in various types of litigation matters with a focus on eminent domain litigation and real estate disputes.

 As a service to her clients, Mary-Ellen provides seminars and training on a variety of topics related to business operations, risk management, claims management, and litigation.

 - In 2016, obtained a $0 defense jury verdict in Travis County in a minor impact auto collision with Stowers implications.

 - In 2016, obtained a favorable defense verdict in a Burnet County, Texas bench trial where the plaintiff was seeking over $1 million dollars for injuries and lost wages related to a head on collision on Highway 281.